(Updated April 14, 2022: amendments made to summary of Ghufron & Rosyida's study)

 Grammarly is a grammar-checking tool that is becoming increasingly popular among students in the ESL/EAP/English language learning field.
 A survey of my course this session found that 50% of students were using it.
 As an instructor who values academic integrity, this made me concerned about two issues:

-- What effect does Grammarly have on language learning?
+- What effect does Grammarly have on language acquisition?

 - Is using Grammarly academic dishonesty (cheating)?